Walk, Jog, or Run everyday this December

 Maximise your fundraising efforts by perfecting your JustGiving page.
 Follow our top tips to get started:

-• Go viral: Share your page on Facebook, Instagram, WhatsApp, and LinkedIn…
+• Don't be afraid to share: Share your page on Facebook, Instagram, WhatsApp, and LinkedIn…

 • Keep it current: add images and updates to keep your friends and family engaged.